illarionov/wasm-sqlite-open-helper/README.md

 }
 ```

-Created factory can be used standalone or with Android Room:
+The created factory can be used either standalone or with Android Room:

 ```kotlin
 db = Room.databaseBuilder(mockContext, TestDatabase::class.java, "test")